thatfiredev/fireXtensions/README.md

 # fireXtensions

 fireXtensions are a set of extension functions that aim to simplify the way the Firebase SDK for Android is used with Kotlin.

 ### Realtime Database
-#### Read Data
+See all examples on the [Tutorial](tutorials/realtime-database.md).

 **Kotlin**
 ```kotlin
 ref.addValueEventListener(object: ValueEventListener {